 People often think filling the tank with tap water might be enough, but we know that fishes cannot survive the toxins and chemicals that are in the unfiltered water.
-For this reason, you must have an RO/DI system for your reef tank.
+For this reason, you must have an Reverse Osmosis system for your reef tank.

 It is very beneficial to have six filters because once you put the tap water in, it goes through such an extensive process of filtration that, in the end, you are rewarded with clean and fresh water.

 There are two different capacities of GPDs; 100 gallons per day and 150 gallons per day.
 You can choose the one that works best for you and which is also compatible with the size of your water tank.

 You will also have all the elements necessary for mounting it up, such as tubing, membrane, pressure gauge, and other essential hardware for installation.

 - Six stages for filtration